Matt2371/PINN_navier_stokes/README.md

 **src/model.py:**

 Defines PINN models in PyTorch.
 NavierStokesPINN1 (Model 1) implements a PINN as described in (Raissi et al., 2019), with associated loss function NavierStokesPINNLoss1.
-Continuity is enforced by predicting a latent function $'\psi(x,y,t)'$ and setting $'u=\partial\psi/\partial y'$ and $'v=-\partial\psi/\partial x'$, and pressure is not include in the data MSE.
+Continuity is enforced by predicting a latent function $`\psi(x,y,t)`$ and setting $`u=\partial\psi/\partial y`$ and $`v=-\partial\psi/\partial x`$, and pressure is not include in the data MSE.
 Note that Model 1 can only solve pressure up to a constant factor, so its use is deprecated in our case since pressure data is available.

 NavierStokesPINN2 (Model 2) implements a PINN described by the equations above, with associated loss function NavierStokesPINNLoss2.
 We enforce continuity by using another PDE instead of predicting a latent function, i.e. the neural network predicts u and v directly.
 Pressure is included in the data MSE, so Model 2 can solve for the exact pressure.